-Residence Life, UIS Health Services, and the UIS Counseling Center, all of which are on the Springfield campus and available to UIS Springfield, UIS Peoria, and UIS Innovate Springfield students and employees, provide regular information, integrated programming, initiatives, strategies, and campaigns intended to aid in the awareness about the long-term effects of illicit drugs and alcohol that:
+Residence Life, UIS Health Services, and the UIS Counseling Center, all of which are on the Springfield campus and available to UIS Springfield, UIS Peoria, and UIS Innovate Springfield students, provide regular information, integrated programming, initiatives, strategies, and campaigns intended to aid in the awareness about the long-term effects of illicit drugs and alcohol that:

-- Consider environmental risk and protective factors as they occur on the individual, relationship, institutional, community and societal levels. - Promote accurate information on drug use. - Encourage healthy use of leisure time through recreation and other activities. - Enhance skills for dealing with stress. - Work through campus leaders and influencers to establish a healthy environment.
+- are culturally relevant, inclusive of diverse communities and identities, sustainable, responsive to community needs, and informed by research, or assessed for value, effectiveness, or outcome. - consider environmental risk and protective factors as they occur on the individual, relationship, institutional, community and societal levels. - promote accurate information on drug use. - encourage healthy use of leisure time through recreation and other activities. - enhance skills for dealing with stress. - work through campus leaders and influencers to establish a healthy environment.

-Educational programming consists of primary prevention and awareness programs for all incoming UIS students and new employees and ongoing awareness and prevention campaigns for students, staff, and faculty.
+Educational programming consists of primary prevention and awareness programs for all incoming UIS students, and some programs are geared toward new employees.
+The campus provides ongoing awareness and prevention campaigns to different campus groups, which may consist of students, staff, and/or faculty.